surfingjoe/One_Public_Subnet_Static_Web_Server_and_controller/readme.md

 [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)

 ```
-Note:  You don't have to install these requirements into your desktop.
+Note:  You don't have to install the requirements onto your desktop.
 It is certainly quite feasible to use a virtual desktop for your development environment using tools like Oracle's virtualbox or VMware Workstation or Player, or Mac Fusion or Mac Parallels.
 Perhaps an AWS Workspace or AWS Cloud 9 environments.
 ```

 ## Configuration

-`Note: The variables do not have to be changed if you are ok with running a new VPC and Web server out of US-West-1 region`
+`Note: **You need to change variables.tf, s3_policy.tf and create an S3 bucket for this exercise**

 Once the requirements are installed clone this repository and edit the file variables.tf